kafai-yip/kafai-yip.github.io/_pages/research.md

 {% capture notice-text %}
 [with [Zhuo Chen](https://www.zhuochenlinguist.com/)]
-* We argue for two different strategies to derive adverbial clauses, either by operator movement or merging an in-situ operator at the highest CP.
+* We argue that adverbial clauses may be derived by either operator movement or merging an in-situ operator at the highest CP.
 These two strategies are attested in both central and peripheral adverbial clauses, calling for a finer typology of adverbial clauses.
     - Mandarin｜[handout-ICFL](https://kafai-yip.github.io/assets/docs/ICFL-9_advclause_handout_20211106.pdf)
 * A related discussion on reducing the external syntax to the internal syntax in terms of operator merging sites.
     - Cantonese｜[paper-WCCFLext.](https://kafai-yip.github.io/assets/docs/WCCFL-39_Yip_long.pdf)｜[poster-WCCFL](https://doi.org/10.25422/azu.data.14481591.v1)